eamckenzie/GettingAndCleaningData/README.md

   created from the original files.
 Duplicate variable names are distinguished by adding ".0" to the end of the name.

-  Data are assembled to form the separate Test and Training datasets.
+  Data (X_train.txt and X_test.txt and their labels) are assembled to form the separate Test and Training datasets.
 These are further combined to form the complete HAR dataset.
 Optional code permits saving the complete dataset as UCI HAR Dataset.csv.

   Next, variables containing means and standard deviations are identified by searching for the character strings "mean" or "std".
 Mean frequency variables were included here.
 These 79 variables are subsetted